fullsend-solutions/ethnode-fyi/README.md

 [ethnode.fyi](https://ethnode.fyi) provides live console output of the [geth](https://geth.ethereum.org/) and [prysm](https://prysmaticlabs.com/) Ethereum clients.
-This [python script](node/main.py) runs on a custom-built Windows machine to upload the console output to a Firebase Realtime Database.
+This [python script](node/main.py) runs on a custom-built Windows machine to upload the console output to a Firebase Realtime Database using the Firebase Admin SDK with a service account in a [non-Google environment](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).
 The geth and prysm console output is written to two separate text files.
 To [achieve this](https://stackoverflow.com/questions/796476/displaying-windows-command-prompt-output-and-redirecting-it-to-a-file), in Command Prompt run the following command for geth:
 ```
 geth --http --http.api eth,net,engine,admin --authrpc.jwtsecret C:\Users\richa\Downloads\ethereum\consensus\jwt.hex 1>a.txt 2>&1 | type a.txt